 Now let us take a moment to think about the importance of delivering the Girl Scout program and educating the girls of this generation.
-Tomorrow's problems demand bright, hard-working individuals to solve them, and the only way we can create these individuals is by acting as one unified body to support GSofSI.
+Tomorrow's problems demand bright, hard-working individuals to solve them, and the only way we can create these individuals is by acting as one unified body to support Girl Scouting in Southern Illinois.
 They depend on us for their continued strength to guide them on their journey.

-If Girl Scouting stands for anything, it stands for the united spirit in all of us because we achieve and we achieve because we meet the challenges and experience triumphs together!
+If Girl Scouting stands for anything, it stands for the united spirit in all of us because we achieve because we meet the challenges and experience triumphs together!